Fz3r0/Fz3r0/README.md

         - **Python** _Serpentium lingua et artes magicae obscurae_

             - _"Parseltongue was the language of serpents (as well as other magical serpentine creatures, like the Runespoor and Basilisk) and those who could converse with them: A wizard or witch who could speak Parseltongue was known as a Parselmouth.
 The ability had an association with Dark Wizards.
 This association with the Dark Arts generally caused fear and distrust of those with the ability.
-Python is the actual Parseltongue, an individial who can speak Python is known as a Pythonista, the myth says they can read peoples minds..."_
+Python is the actual Parseltongue, an individial who can speak Python is known as a Pythonista, the myth says they can read peoples minds..."_ (I am the Black Wizards)(https://www.youtube.com/watch?v=glKbRmOmB9M)
             - [QR Code Generator from a string]()
         - [C]
             - [Compile C code in Linux](https://www.atechtown.com/c-program-in-linux/)